temuller/wiserep_api/README.md

 coords_deg: 308.22579 +9.92853
 ```

-The spectral type of a given target can also be retrived with ``get_target_class``, which does a more "in-depth" search of the classification in case this is not found in the main properties:
+The spectral type of a given object can also be retrived with ``get_target_class``, which does a more "in-depth" search of the classification in case this is not found in the main properties:

 ```python
 from wiserep_api import get_target_class